-When a rattlesnake strikes, it is so fast that it has taken high-speed photography to study it.
+When a rattlesnake strikes, it is so fast that high-speed photography is necessary to study it.

 Those famous fangs of the rattlesnake are mounted on hinges so that they can fold up along the roof of the snake’s mouth when not in use.
 Each fang is a hollow needle, with a canal on the side of the end of the fang through which venom is injected.
 After only a couple of uses, the fang drops out, to be replaced by another.